 - It will retain heat long after you take it off a burner.

 - The enameled surface is a big plus, as it is easy to clean and care for.

-The only disadvantage about cast iron is the weight, so if you are concerned about lifting a large, heavy pot full of hot soup, you might want to consider a stainless steel soup pot instead of cast iron.
+One disadvantage about cast iron is the weight, so if you are concerned about lifting a large, heavy pot full of hot soup, you might want to consider a deep stainless steel soup pot instead of cast iron.